Children & the Arts is registered as a charity. Registration number is: 1103747

 Can I purchase a combined ticket for Frieze London and Frieze Masters?

-Combined tickets for Frieze London and Frieze Masters are available here.
+A limitd number of combined tickets for Frieze London and Frieze Masters are released each year.
+Check availability here.

 What makes Frieze Masters different from other art fairs?

 Frieze Masters offers a unique contemporary perspective on historical art, from collectible objects to significant masterpieces.
 The fair takes place in an elegant, contemporary environment designed by Annabelle Selldorf, benefiting from natural light and avoiding the atmosphere of a trade show.
 World-leading independent curators advise on feature sections for 20th-century art and focussed presentations of historical art and objects.
-The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2017 by Tim Marlow (Royal Academy, London).
+The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which is curated in 2018 by Tim Marlow (Royal Academy of Arts, London) and Jennifer Higgie (frieze magazine).

 Who are the Frieze Masters architects?